neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/Validation.rst

 empty title resulting in a new request, this time with the ``updateAction`` as its target.

-Before the ``updateAction`` could be called, FLOW3 analyzed the incoming request.
+Before the ``updateAction`` could be called, TYPO3 Flow analyzed the incoming request.
 And because it recognized one argument as a ``Post`` object, it invoked the respective validation rules – which failed due to the empty title.
-In these cases FLOW3 forwards the request to the referring action which is, in this case, the ``editAction``.
+In these cases TYPO3 Flow forwards the request to the referring action which is, in this case, the ``editAction``.

 The ``editAction`` expects a (valid) post as its argument but unfortunately the post is not valid.
-Because for FLOW3 this action call is like any other action call it does not execute the ``editAction`` but instead tries to dispatch the request to another action which can handle the error.
+Because for TYPO3 Flow this action call is like any other action call it does not execute the ``editAction`` but instead tries to dispatch the request to another action which can handle the error.
 This is, unfortunately, still the ``editAction`` which in the end results in an infinite loop.

-So the problem is that FLOW3 tries to validate the ``$post`` argument for the ``editAction`` although we don't need a valid post at this point.
+So the problem is that TYPO3 Flow tries to validate the ``$post`` argument for the ``editAction`` although we don't need a valid post at this point.
 What's important is that the post submitted to``updateAction`` or ``createAction`` is valid, but we don't really care about the ``editAction`` or ``newAction`` which